How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

-What impact might plastic-free packaging have on your damage rates, and what level do you need to stay underneath?
+What impact might plastic-free packaging solutions have on your damage rates, and what level do you need to stay underneath?

 This question of damage rates is fundamental.
 We recommend examining your current (pre-plastic-free packaging) damage rates.
 Keep your Customer Service team listening for damage issues during this transition.
 Measure damage-issue feedback against previous damage rates and ensure no significant increase.